sensei-hacker/inavwiki/GPS--and-Compass-setup.md

 Once  you're content that the static configuration of the compass is correct, it's time to go flying.
 There is still no guarantee that the machine will not generate interference, so it's advisable to do some controlled testing before attempting more advanced navigation modes:

-* In a clear space (no trees!) attempt a simple line of slight POSHOLD.
+* In a clear space (no trees!) attempt a simple line of sight POSHOLD.
 If the craft fails to hold (toilet bowling, or ever increasing circles (in range and speed)), be prepared to disengage PH and take manual control.

 To confirm magnetic interference, blackbox logging is most useful: